Trump and the Russia investigation: What to know

 Mueller’s investigation has led to multiple charges – although none are directly related to misconduct from the campaign.

-Paul Manafort and his associate, Richard Gates, turned themselves over to federal authorities in October and were hit with a 12-count indictiment – with charges ranging from conspiracy against the U.S. to conspiracy to launder money.
+Paul Manafort and his associate, Richard Gates, turned themselves over to federal authorities in October and were hit with a 12-count indictment – with charges ranging from conspiracy against the U.S. to conspiracy to launder money.

 Nearly four months later, in February, the pair was hit with additional tax evasion and bank fraud charges.
-The new indictment involved much of the same conduct Manafort and Gates were already charged with, but they increase the amount of money Manafort is accused of laundering through offshore accounts to $30 million.
+The new indictment involved much of the same conduct Manafort and Gates were already charged with, but the the amount of money Manafort is accused of laundering through offshore accounts was increased to $30 million.

+Gates pleaded guilty to federal conspiracy and false-statements charges on Feb.
+23, a sign that he could cooperate with Mueller's investigators.

+That same day, Manafort was hit with another indictment, accusing him of secretly paying former European politicians to lobby on behalf of Ukraine.

 As special counsel, Mueller took over the criminal investigation into Manafort’s financial dealings dating back prior to the election.
 Manafort worked for controversial former Ukrainian President Viktor Yanukovych, a pro-Russia politician who was ousted from power twice, and Russian billionaire Oleg Deripaska.
-In 2005, Manafort came up with a plan to influence U.S. politics, business dealings and the media in order to “greatly benefit the Putin Government,” according to the Associated Press.
+In 2005, Manafort came up with a plan to influence U.S. politics, business dealings and the media in order to “greatly benefit the Putin Government,” according to The Associated Press.

 Manafort joined Trump’s campaign ahead of the Republican National Convention to help wrangle delegates before becoming the campaign chairman.
 He resigned in August 2016.